OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 For RHEL/CentOS 7: Download Munge_ packages from https://dl.fedoraproject.org/pub/epel/7/x86_64/m/

-On busy servers such as the slurmctld_ server, the munged_ daemon could become a bottleneck, see the presentation *Field Notes 5: From The Frontlines of Slurm Support* in the Slurm_publications_ page.
+On busy servers such as the slurmctld_ server, the `munged` daemon could become a bottleneck, see the presentation *Field Notes 5: From The Frontlines of Slurm Support* in the Slurm_publications_ page.
-On such servers it is recommended to increase the number of munged_ threads, see *man munged*.
+On such servers it is recommended to increase the number of munged_ threads, see ``man munged``.
 The issue is discussed in
 `excessive logging of: "Suspended new connections while processing backlog" <https://github.com/dun/munge/issues/94>`_.

-The **default** EL7/EL8/EL9 Munge_ versions 0.5.11 and 0.5.13 do not honor an options file, see `Let systemd unit file use /etc/sysconfig/munge for munge options <https://github.com/dun/munge/pull/68>`_.
-In the next sections we describe how to increase the number of threads.

 .. _Munge: https://dun.github.io/munge/
 .. _Munge_installation: https://github.com/dun/munge/wiki/Installation-Guide